shrividya-subramaniam/shrividya-subramaniam/README.md

 I am a Data Analyst adept at data manipulation and analysis, statistical modelling, predictive analytics, and data visualisation, determined to evolve as a data scientist through experience.
 I aim to leverage my diversified set of skills to build a professional career in Data Science and Analytics.

-I previously worked as a Data Analyst Volunteer with London Basketball Association.
-I have also worked as a Data Processor Volunteer at Action for Children.

 ## Technical Skills and Tools
 **Probability and Statistics**: Confidence intervals, Hypothesis Testing, Time series